 - Learn what the different Facebook objectives mean.
 For example, an Engagement objective is ideal if you are looking to increase the number of likes on your business page.

-- When segmenting your audience for any given advert, consider interest-based targeting.
-Write a list of all of the things your ideal audience might be interested in, from authors, to influencers, to subject matter, to software.
+- Really drill down and segment your audience.
+Write down everything about your ideal audience including their demographics, lifestyle and a list of all of the things they might be interested in, from authors, to influencers, to subject matter, to software.
 Anything you can think of.
-Then assemble your audience segmentation using these, over and above behaviours, job title and such.
+Then use the information to segment and target your audience.

 - Remember, there are currently around 16 places across Facebook and Instagram where your adverts could be shown and there are a variety of media sizes required for optimum results.
 I find that creating my images in three different sizes is usually sufficient enough to cover all basis, these are 1080 x 1080 px, 608 x 1080 px and 1080 x 565 px

 This is one that comes up all the time and it is often the thing that sends business owners into a frenzy of overwhelm, confusion and frustration, to the point of paralysis!
 Yikes!
 There are so many ways you can come up with great content ideas, here are just a few.

 - What problems do you solve for your customers and how?

 - What experience do you have that makes you an authority?